grappafinance/core-cash/README.md

 Grappa is here to be that base layer that meets different needs, and also provide an efficient exchange layer (aggregator) for people to easily exchange options across products.

-The project is 100% open sourced and publicaly funded on [Gitcoin](https://gitcoin.co/grants/7713/grappa-finance).
+The project is 100% open sourced and publicly funded on [Gitcoin](https://gitcoin.co/grants/7713/grappa-finance).

 ## System TLDR